dgweissman/website/content/home/posts.md

 - Psychology 142/Human Development 102: Social and Emotional Development (Winter 2015)

-Instructor at the Prison University Program -Psychology 221: General Psychology (Spring 2016)
+Instructor at the Prison University Program
+- Psychology 221: General Psychology (Spring 2016)

 Public Education Specialist at the East Bay Academy for Young Scientists (2011-2013)